-Why invest in inclusivity in the workplace?
+Why invest in inclusion in the workplace?

-A growing body of research conducted over the past 20 years indicates that investing in inclusivity increases the success of an organization by improving the quality of decision-making at the operational and governance levels, helping to attract and retain skilled employees and managers, and by raising staff morale, which contributes to the feelings of inclusion and psychological safety in the workplace.
+A growing body of research conducted over the past 20 years indicates that investing in inclusion increases the success of an organization by improving the quality of decision-making at the operational and governance levels, helping to attract and retain skilled employees and managers, and raising staff morale, which contributes to the feelings of inclusion and psychological safety in the workplace.

 With increasing trends of global migration, organizations within the private, public service, and non-profit sectors must now adapt to meet the expanding needs of diverse customers and service-users at the service, design and strategic levels.
-Inclusivity is not only beneficial for the workforce but can also benefit an organization's capacity to compete and capitalize on opportunities in the local and global marketplace.
+Inclusion is not only beneficial for the workforce but can also benefit an organization's capacity to compete and capitalize on opportunities in the local and global marketplace.

-Benefits of inclusivity in the workplace
+Benefits of inclusion in the workplace

 The British Columbia-based Presidents Group offers statistics and information to create a business case for the benefits of a diverse and inclusive workplace, including why hiring people with disabilities is good for business.